-HP Message-Passing Interface (MPI) version B.11.11 is a high-performance implementation of the Message-Passing Interface Standard.
+HP Message-Passing Interface (MPI) is a high-performance implementation of the Message-Passing Interface Standard.
 HP MPI complies fully with the 1.2 standard and partially with the 2.0 standard.
-HP MPI provides an application programming interface and software libraries to support parallel, message-passing applications.
+HP MPI provides an application programming interface and software libraries to support parallel, message-passing applications that are efficient, portable, and flexible.

-New features include:

-• New start up.
+updated for New feature of HP MPI version 1.7.2: March 2002 • With the use of libmpirm.sl, the PA-RISC version of Load Sharing Facility (LSF) can be run on the Itanium Processor Family (IPF) version of HP MPI. updated for New features of HP MPI version 1.7 include the following: September 2001 • New start up.
 The new HP MPI start-up requires that MPI be installed in the same directory on every execution host.
 The default is the location from which mpirun is executed.
 This can be overridden with the MPI_ROOT environment variable.
 We recommend setting the MPI_ROOT environment variable prior to starting mpirun.
 Previous versions of HP MPI allowed mpirum to exit prior to application termination by specifying the -W option.
 The option -W used with mpirum is no longer supported.
-To achieve similar functionality, place mpirum in the background.

-• Support for shared libraries.
+To achieve similar functionality, place mpirum in the background. • Support for shared libraries.
 When a library is shared, programs using it contain only references to library routines, as opposed to archive libraries, which must be linked into every program using them.
 The same copy of the shared library is referenced by each executable using it.

-An advantage of shared libraries is that when the library is updated (e.g. to fix a bug), all programs, which use the library immediately, enjoy the fix.
+An advantage of shared libraries is that when the library is updated (e.g. to fix a bug), all programs, which use the library immediately, enjoy the fix. • Library names.

-- Library names.
 Some of the libraries have been merged.
 Compilation wrappers have been provided for convenience.
-Wrappers can also be used as templates. - Multi-thread mode.
+Wrappers can also be used as templates. • Multi-thread mode.
 By default, the non thread-compliant library (libmpi) is used when running MPI jobs.
 Linking to the thread-compliant library (libmtmpi) is now required only for applications that have multiple threads making MPI calls simultaneously.
-In previous releases, linking to the thread-compliant library was required for multi-threaded applications even if only one thread was making a MPI call at a time. - Additional MPI-2 support.
+In previous releases, linking to the thread-compliant library was required for multi-threaded applications even if only one thread was making a MPI call at a time.

+- Additional MPI-2 support.
 HP MPI 1.7 expands MPI-2 support of one-sided communications to clusters.
 Refer to "Appendix C" in the HP MPI User's Guide, 6th edition, for a full list of MPI-2 support. - New options for handling standard IO.
 HP MPI 1.7 supports several new options for handling standard IO streams.